tani/papyrus/README.l.md

 ### REPL

-REPL is a good environment to try your documents of *Lamda*. we can load them and test the behaivor quickly.
+REPL is a good environment to try your documents of *Lamda*.
+We can load them and test the behaivor quickly.
 It is conveniense to use them with *SLIME*.

 #### Installation